DBeniskos/practice-basic-webapi-application/README.md

 you wll see a **Hello World!** message in your browser

 ### 2. Stop running this Apllication
-- for stopping the applicion just close the window, or you can type : ``ctl + C`` on application window
+- for stopping the application just close the window, or you can type : ``ctl + C`` on application window